|Before the Gold Standard (550 BC - 1870 AD)|

 |Long term capital movement also lessened the need for current account adjustments.
 Current account adjustment requires drastic price changes under fixed exchange rate system.
 Without long term capital movement, price adjustments could have been deflationary.|

 4. Problems with the Gold Standard

 |Discipline of gold standard||

 (1) The gold standard is deflationary.
 In a closed economy under the gold standard, a country's money supply is determined by its stock of gold.
 To increase its money supply, the government must mine more gold. ⇒Economic growth is constrained by the gold supply.
-Limited gold supply causes deflation.
+Limited gold supply stifles economic growth and causes deflation.
 True, inflation is bad, but deflation is even worse.
 Firms had to lay off workers as price declined.
 According to the World Gold Council, annual production of gold is about 2,500 metric tons or 80 million troy ounces.
 This implies that world GDP cannot grow more than about $80 billion (at $1000/oz), had we been on the gold standard today.
 Thus, the gold standard would cause a severe deflation in the world economy.

 Unless more gold is mined, the economy cannot grow.
 When the gold stock is fixed, an increase in real output only causes deflation. (^M = 0 = ^P + ^Y).
 Thus, in a growing economy, the gold standard is deflationary and retards economic growth.

 (2) In an open economy, a balance of payments deficit causes gold outflows and unemployment).
 Thus, a single country's ability to expand money supply is limited by its balance of payments position.
 An expansion of money supply causes a trade deficit.
 A gold outflow would set off deflation.